Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 • Eating problems from an uneven bite

 If you have a row of missing teeth and want to preserve the look and feel of a natural smile, a bridge may be right for you.
 We will not recommend bridges for patients with teeth clenching and grinding.
-Our office will treat bruxism before recommending restorative care.
+Our office will treat bruxism before we recommend restorative care.

-We will also treat gum disease and tooth decay to ensure you are healthy enough for a bridge.
+We will also treat gum disease and tooth decay to ensure you are healthy enough for tooth restoration.
 Tooth and gum infections can impact the stability of your bridge.

 Types of Dental Bridges

 A dental bridge can be fixed or removable.
 Fixed or non-removable bridges clasp onto natural teeth.
 Removable bridges may be removed for cleaning.
-While these bridges may cost less than fixed bridges, they are less stable.
+While they may cost less than fixed bridges, they are less stable.

 We recommend dental bridges secured by dental crowns or implants for improved stability.
-There are many bridges to choose from, and we will help you determine which bridge is right for you:
+There are many bridges to choose from, and we will help you determine which option is right for you:

-• Traditional Bridge: A conventional dental bridge uses crown-capped teeth on either side of a missing tooth gap to secure false teeth in place.
-Conventional dental bridges offer an excellent option for restoring multiple teeth at once.
-They can replace missing teeth without oral surgery.
+• Traditional Bridge: A conventional fixed bridge uses crown-capped teeth on either side of a missing tooth gap to secure false teeth in place.
+They offer an excellent option for restoring multiple teeth at once and can replace missing teeth without oral surgery.

-• Cantilever Bridge: This bridge is similar to a traditional bridge.
+• Cantilever Bridge: This is similar to a traditional bridge.
 However, a Cantilever bridge uses support from one side of the missing tooth gap to secure the prosthetic.
-The risk of Cantilever bridges is that they do not receive enough support.
-These bridges are only anchored on one side.
+The risk of these restorations is that they do not receive enough support.
+They are only anchored on one side.

-• Implant-Supported Bridge: An implant-supported bridge uses dental implant posts to restore a row of missing teeth.
-Implant bridges do not use support from natural teeth.
-This is because dental implants act like natural teeth to replace missing teeth at the root.
+• Implant-Supported Bridge: This treatment uses dental implant posts to restore a row of missing teeth.
+They do not use support from natural teeth because dental implants act like natural teeth to replace missing teeth at the root.

 The Dental Bridge Procedure in Cedar Park, TX